 b.
 Tardiness between periods will be handled by the teacher.

-c. a death in the student’s immediate family or of a close friend or relative;
+c.
+A death or funeral in the student’s immediate family or of a close friend or relative.

 b.
-Consequences of tardiness may include detention after two unexcused tardies in a quarter in any one class.
+Consequences of tardiness may include detention after two unexcused tardies in any one class.